collocations.org

 from, into

-She transferred the sauce into a china jug.
+She transferred the gravy into a gravy boat.

 Report an error or submit a comment/suggestion on transfer